Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions: Experiment 2: NLI for Distinguishing Syntactically-Identical Cxns

-We further test if LLMs can perform NLI successfully on these challenge examples themselves.
-As we can see in Table \ref{tab:exp2bscores}, performance is significantly lower on our challenge NLI dataset in almost every prompt setting.
-The difference in performance is stark: while these examples are admittedly more unnatural sounding and indeed more difficult for humans, the ceiling of human performance (IAA 83\%) is well above current LLM performance, even for GPT-4o and GPT-o1.
-Again we see a large difference between GPT-4o and GPT-3.5, with GPT-3.5 performing below chance in all task settings.
-We also see that GPT-o1 performs worse than GPT-4o on this task.
+We utilize this new Exp.
+2 dataset as an evaluation dataset to test if LLMs can perform NLI successfully on the new phrasal Cxn examples, where performance requires distinguishing the unique semantics of the syntactically identical Cxn.
+As we can see in Table \ref{tab:exp2bscores}, performance is significantly lower than our results from Exp.
+1 in almost every prompt setting and across all models.
+The difference in performance is stark.
+While these examples are also slightly more difficult for humans, the ceiling of human performance (IAA 83\%) is well above current LLM performance, even for GPT-4o, GPT-o1 and Llama 3 70B.
+Again we see a large difference between the GPT-4o and the smaller models, and also see that GPT-o1 performs worse than GPT-4o.